CT-VDETR: Semi-supervised 3D Trauma Detection in Computed Tomography (CT) scans using Dense Vertex Relative Position Encoding: Dataset details

 \subsection{Preprocessing Pipeline for Unlabeled Volumes}

-For the 1,000 unlabeled series, we implemented a comprehensive preprocessing pipeline to convert raw DICOM slices into standardized 3D numpy arrays suitable for neural network training.
-All DICOM files within each series are loaded and sorted along the $z$-direction to preserve anatomical order, then stacked into a 3D array with dimensions $(Z, Y, X)$.
-Raw pixel intensities are converted to Hounsfield Units (HU) using DICOM metadata according to:
+DICOM slices are loaded, sorted along the z-axis, and stacked into 3D arrays with dimensions (Z, Y, X).
+Raw pixel intensities are converted to Hounsfield Units (HU) using DICOM rescale parameters:

-where $I_{\text{raw}}$ is the raw pixel value, $m$ is the RescaleSlope, and $b$ is the RescaleIntercept.
-Intensity values are clipped to $[-100, 300]$ HU to focus on abdominal soft tissue while excluding bone and air, then normalized to $[0, 1]$ using min-max normalization:
+where $I_{raw}$ is the raw pixel value, $m$ is RescaleSlope, and $b$ is RescaleIntercept.
+Intensities are clipped to [-100, 300] HU (abdominal soft tissue window) and normalized to [0, 1] via min-max normalization:

-where $I_{\text{min}} = -100$ HU and $I_{\text{max}} = 300$ HU.
-To balance spatial resolution with computational efficiency, volumes are resampled to anisotropic spacing of $(2.0, 1.0, 1.0)$ mm for $(Z, Y, X)$ directions using trilinear interpolation, reducing longitudinal slices by approximately $2\times$ while preserving lateral resolution.
-All volumes are standardized to $512 \times 336 \times 336$ voxels through center-padding or center-cropping, accommodating 95\% of volumes without excessive cropping.
-Finally, preprocessed volumes are saved in compressed .npz format, reducing storage by $3$-$5\times$ while maintaining data integrity.
-This pipeline produces 1,000 standardized unlabeled volumes ready for self-supervised pre-training.